 - One of the key differences between corporate finance and investment banking is the mode of financing used in each of them.
 Corporate finance primarily focuses on decisions pertaining to capital structure – debt financing vs equity funding, along with analysis of profitability and costs of financial projects.
 On the other hand, investment banking is explicitly into helping a business raise capital through stock trading or other means.

 - The investment banking teams are usually small, and the working is inverted bottom-up, which means the team needs to bear most of the workload.
-Thus, a 100-hour week is not an uncommon phenomenon in this domain, where at times, the social life grinds to a complete halt.
+Thus, a 100-hour week is common in this domain, where social life sometimes grinds to a complete halt.
 Although, on the other hand, the work culture is relatively comfortable in the corporate finance space, the working hours are certainly not as grueling.
-But this is also the reason that investment banking professionals get paid way higher than corporate finance analysts.
+But this is also why investment banking professionals get paid way higher than corporate finance analysts.

 Corporate Finance vs Investment Banking Comparison Table